-- The Spiky-Eared Pichu and the Pikachu-Colored Pichu in Pokémon HeartGold and SoulSilver fall under this.
+- The Spiky-Eared Pichu and the Pikachu-Colored Pichu in Pokémon HeartGold and SoulSilver.
 Not only does the former replace Celebi in an event, but there's pretty much nothing special about them except for their appearance and odd moveset.
 The Spiky-Eared Pichu can't evolve and can't be transferred to the fifth generation, meaning there's absolutely no reason to even bother with it.
 (The Pikachu-colored Pichu is at least a "shiny" Pokémon, which are normally rare in the games, though it is still considered a waste of an event as they are already technically accessible in-game, unlike most event Mons.)

 - There's a girl riding a Stoutland throughout Heahea City who prevents you from visiting the Hano Grand Resort until Olivia is beaten because she wants to find every last hidden object in the city and the bridge connecting it to the resort, with her selfishness and role as a roadblock both contributing to her hate.
 By the time the resort becomes available, she'll be on the beach planning to look for even more items, not even apologizing for her hindrance earlier on.
 She still has the same role in Ultra Sun and Ultra Moon with the lone saving grace being that she doesn't appear in the resort itself anymore once it's unlocked.

 - Sordward and Shielbert are heavily disliked for their hideous designs, Upper-Class Twit personalities, and being extremely disappointing and anti-climactic villains who only appear in the postgame before completely vanishing.
 In spite of their unpopularity, however, they do reappear in the Galar Star Tournament as potential teammates and opponents, and it is revealed that they funded the tournament as an apology for their actions in the postgame.